Saheedatt/calculator/README.md

 If you want to see a live demo of the calculator, you can visit [Demo Link](https://saheedatt.github.io/calculator/).

-## Screenshots
+## Screenshot

 ![Calculator Screenshot](calculator.png)

 ## Known Issues

-- I was unable to get the inverse of the trigonometry functions to work.
+- I was unable to get the inverse of the trigonometry functions to work.(It works better now)

+## Improvements made
+- I tried to create functions for every part of it to refactor the code and improve reusability.